Cargill/splinter-docs/community/planning/rest_api_authorization.md

 }
 ```

-The framework-specific middleware will parse the request for the required data
+The framework-specific component will parse the request for the required data
 (endpoint and authorization header) and, along with the REST API's configured
 identity providers and authorization handlers, call the `authorize` function to
 determine if the client is permitted to make the request.